Ambassador shooting: Russia pushes back on Turkey's Gulenist claim

 Turkish President Recep Tayyip Erdogan said Wednesday that there are "leads regarding the foreign connections" of the shooter, who has been identified as Mevlut Mert Altintas.

 "The FETO connection of Russian Ambassador Karlov's assassin is obvious.
-He is a member of FETO; there is no need to hide this," Erdogan said on Turkish television, using the shorthand name for the Fethullah Terrorist Organization.
+He is a member of FETO; there is no need to hide this," Erdogan said on Turkish television, using the shorthand name for Fethullah Terrorist Organization, which is what the Turkish government calls Gulen's movement.

 Gulen, a former ally and current rival of Erdogan, has been in self-imposed exile in Pennsylvania since 1999.
 He leads a popular movement called Hizmet, which includes hundreds of schools, hospitals and relief agencies.